ArtyomKozyrev1989/ICMP-PING-MONITOR/README.md

 Feel free to ask questions and give remommendations.
 Feel free to use the code in your projects or to to learn from.

-The program is not the final version, I'm going to add new changes in future, new contributors are welcome.
+The program the final version, you can also check ICMP_Ping_Monitor_True_CLI repository to find more sophisticated true CLI version of the program.
+Independent repository was created to keep two different user interfaces separately.